-The colonialists and their descendants 1 2 continued to view the First Nations as a problem 3 that needed to be fixed.
+The colonialists and their descendants 2 continued to view the First Nations as a problem 3 that needed to be fixed.
 They took away the 4 children.
 To take away the children is to take 5 the light away from any community - and they are 6 still taking away the children.
-No, we didn't light fire, but we tried to 7 8 fight it.
-Forty-five years ago a group of Yukon 9 First Nations started to whisper, "Together today for our children tomorrow."
+7 No, we didn't light fire, but we tried to 8 fight it.
+Forty-five years ago a group of Yukon First Nations started to whisper, "Together today 9 for our children tomorrow."
 This grew into land 10 11 claims for a majority of the Yukon.
 Then 20 12 years ago people started to talk about the 13 outcomes of the residential school experience.
 14 This led to the Truth and Reconciliation 15 Commission.
-Now we are talking about the 16 Murdered and Missing Indigenous Women and Girls, 17 and there are also rumblings of the '60s Scoop 18 survivors.
+Now we are talking about the Murdered and Missing Indigenous Women and Girls, 16 17 and there are also rumblings of the '60s Scoop 18 survivors.
 We didn't start the fire.
 19 WENDY VAN TONGEREN Now, Shaun has -- I just -- I just 20 want to re-enforce that you drafted that and that 21 you have presented it.
 However, unfortunately I 22 don't have copies to present at this time, but I'll make sure that that is looked after.
 23 24 [Speaking to staff] 25 Okay.
 Now, I understand that you have some 26 other things to say about yourself and your 27 family, and you're going to use the PowerPoint to 28 assist you with that?
-29 SHAUN LADUE: Yeah.
-There's a PowerPoint and my -- my 30 story along with my brother's and my sister.
+29 There's a PowerPoint and my -- my SHAUN LADUE: Yeah.
+30 story along with my brother's and my sister.
 31 WENDY VAN TONGEREN And is the first slide that you 32 want to be seen of the Territory or?
 Okay.
 So that's number 2, please.
 33 SHAUN LADUE: I'm going to start off with the official 34 35 introduction.
 I'm Shawn Ladue.
 I'm Kaska Dena 36 of the Crow Clan.
 My parents were Jane and 37 Billy.
 My grandparents were Margaret and Frank Dick and Edith and Joel Ladue.
 38 39 I'm going to talk about the impact my 40 mother's murder had on her five children.
-41 In late October '67, almost two months after my birth, my brother, Terry, and I were taken 42 area.
+41 In late October '67, almost two months after my birth, my brother, Terry, and I were taken 42 43 away from my grandparents, Margaret and Frank 44 Dick.
+We were in a bush camp at Tucho, also 45 known as Frances Lake.
+It was our traditional 46 area.